 2) I barely took photos and didn’t even care.

 Overall, Semuc Champey is one of my favorite memories of Central America and catalyzed Guatemala into becoming one of my favorite countries in the world.
-I highly recommend you make it a priority.
+It’s definitely one of the most beautiful places in the country and I highly recommend you make it a priority.

 One last note — it’s absolutely vital to have travel insurance before traveling to Guatemala.
 If you get sick or injured on your trip, if you get robbed, or even if you have to be flown home for more care, travel insurance will protect you from financial ruin.
 I use and recommend World Nomads for trips to Guatemala.

 Travel insurance will help you in your hour of need if you come down with appendicitis in Guatemala or fall and break a bone while on a bike tour, and if your flights get canceled due to bad weather, you can get accommodation and new flights paid for.

 As always, be sure to read your policy carefully and make sure it’s a fit for you.
 See what World Nomads covers here.